imle/comp_4300_project_4/README.md

 this portion directly in the source of the others, therefore we decided to start a separate project for it.

+* Only this full-reservation version of the scoSim was implemented since it was deemed to difficult and time consuming to implement the pipelined version.

 ## Cycle Data and NOP Counting

 Due to the changes made to the parsing of `*.s` files, the exact